SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 ---------------------------------

 The Program Chair may not submit papers to the conference; SIGPLAN's Executive Committee recommends that the General Chair also not be allowed to submit papers.
-If Program Committee members are allowed to submit papers, their papers should be held to a higher standard, in order to avoid the appearance of impropriety.
+If Program Committee members are allowed to submit papers, either their papers should be held to a higher standard or other EC-approved measures should be taken, to avoid the appearance of impropriety.

 The PC Chair should make all program committee members and reviewers aware of SIGPLAN's policies on